junxit/us-congress-bills-115/metadata.md

 - 2018-10-11 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2018-10-11 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2018-10-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 633.
+- 2018-12-05 — By Senator Risch from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 115-414.
+- 2018-12-05 — By Senator Risch from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 115-414.
+- 2018-12-06 — Message on Senate action sent to the House.
+- 2018-12-06 — Passed Senate with an amendment by Voice Vote. (consideration: CR S7334; text: CR S7334)
+- 2018-12-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S7334; text: CR S7334)